In 2023 SupportAbility has awarded $78,000!!

 Hayley, our 2019 recipient, is celebrated by Julie at SupportAbility’s surprise meeting.

-It is our hope that recipients will pay it forward and one day mentor other recipients.
-And attend fundraisers!
+It is our hope that recipients will stay in touch with us, pay it forward and one day mentor other recipients by attending fundraisers!

 Participating High Schools